 Sensory Stimulation

 Sensory play helps babies learn through touch, sight, sound, and even smell.
-Sensory Baby Toys are made to excite their senses.
-These toys include things like textured soft toys, musical rattles, and bright colors.
+Sorry, Baby Toys are made to excite their senses.
+These toys include textured soft toys, musical rattles, and bright colors.

-Babies feel, hear, and see new things, which helps their brains grow.
-Sensory play also calms babies and keeps them curious.
+When babies touch, hear, and see new things, it helps their brains develop.
+Sorry, play can also calm babies and keep them interested.

 - Touch: Soft toys with different textures help babies learn about touch.